DVS Web Plugin

 type="text/javascript"

-Before using the DVS client library, you need to configure and initialize it.
+Before using the DVS client library, you must configure and initialize it.

 });

-After you have ensured that the end user has a signing identity either by using pinPolicy: "same" or creating one by invoking createIdentity, you can call the sign method.
-This produces a cryptographic signature of the provided document, which you are able to store and verify:
+After configuration, you can call the sign method.
+This produces a cryptographic signature of the provided document, which you can store and verify:

 dvs.sign(